Alex (Street Fighter): Appearances

-Alex reappears as a playable character in Street Fighter V as the first of 6 characters to be released after the game's launch in 2016.
+Alex reappears as a playable character in Street Fighter V as the first of six characters to be released after the game's launch in 2016.
 He was released March 30, 2016.
-His prologue shows that he was kidnapped by Shadaloo, led by F.A.N.G.
+His prologue shows that he was kidnapped by Shadaloo, led by F.A.N.G. before the assassin decide to return him to his hometown when he tried to destroy the secret facilities and attempt to expose it.

-In the story mode of Street Fighter V, "A Shadow Falls", Alex is at a pro-wrestling tournament, where he wins and gets the wrestling trophy.
+In the story mode of Street Fighter V, "A Shadow Falls", Alex is at a pro-wrestling tournament in his debut, where he wins and gets the wrestling trophy.
 He then fights in a tag-team exhibition match with Laura against Zangief and R. Mika, which is broadcast live on television.
 However the signal cuts out due to a Black Moon detonating over New York City, causing a blackout.
 Dhalsim comes to his trailer, wanting the chess piece, but Alex believes Dhalsim is a mugger and fights him.
 Dhalsim convinces Alex that he's not a mugger and asks for the piece, in which Alex gives it to him, saying he didn't need it.
-Dhalsim then tells Alex that big things will happen to him in the future, foreshadowing his story Street Fighter III, and teleports away.
+Dhalsim then tells Alex that big things will happen to him in the future, foreshadowing his story Street Fighter III onward, and teleports away.

+Alex returned in Street Fighter 6, now performing as a professional wrestling heel, with the added reveal of his last name being Winger.
+He and Patricia are now married, with the couple expecting a daughter.

 Alex makes an appearance in Tatsunoko vs. Capcom as a playable character, alongside other Street Fighter characters, Ryu and Chun-Li.
 He also appears in Capcom Fighting All-Stars and Capcom Fighting Evolution.